Bloom-host/BloomDocs/docs/games/terraria/tshock/whitelisting.md

 Lastly, go back to the 'Console' tab of the panel and hit 'Restart' to apply the change.

-Now if anyone tries to connect without being added to the whitelist, their account will be kicked:
+Now if anyone tries to connect without being added to the Whitelist, their account will be kicked:
 ![Kick message in game](/games/terraria/tshock/whitelisting/kicked.png)

 ---

 ## Adding & Removing Players

-The whitelist is based on IP addresses.
+The Whitelist is based on IP addresses.
 In order to add or remove players, open the `tshock` folder like before, and find the `whitelist.txt` file.

 To add a new entry, find the IP address you want to allow.
 You can see the IP address whenever someone attempts to